jaq-lagnirac/cs370-swe/README.md

 #### Set up Node and PNPM

 There is no supported normal way to install Node onto Ubuntu.
 You must use a Node manager or add the NodeSource repository to your package manager.
-Fast Node Manager (FNM) and Performant Node Package Manager (PNPM) is covered in detail here.
+Fast Node Manager (FNM) and Performant Node Package Manager (PNPM) are covered in detail here.
 PNPM is an alternative to the default
 Node package manager that is faster and more storage-efficient.
 For more information about NodeSource, please [click here](https://github.com/nodesource/distributions).

 1) Run the following command to run the FNM install script: